jamesWalker55/qmul-final-project-report/src/presentation.md

   - Provides a search function which enables users to search for files based on their tags.
   - Make the system easy to use for users with no prior knowledge of tagging or file management. -->

+Investigate and develop a tag-based file manager.

+- Assign tags to files
+- Search for files based on tags
+- Should be easy to use for new users
+  - UX is one of the focus of this project.

+------

 Digital file management is fundamental to computer usage.

-- The increasing number of digital files has made it more important to investigate effective methods of managing digital files [@dinneen2020ubiquitous].
+- Required for workers or casual users
+- Number of digital files is increasing - storage space increasing

-Current file management systems are inefficient for managing a large number of files:
+Current systems are inefficient for managing a large number of files:

-- They are based on a hierarchical structure (directory tree) which makes it difficult to search for files based on their content [@henderson2009empirical] [@hicks-2008-organizing].
+- Hierarchical structures (directory trees) - difficult to search for files [@henderson2009empirical] [@hicks-2008-organizing].
-- They can also less flexible when it comes to organising and retrieving files [@henderson2011document].
+- Less flexible for organising and retrieving files [@henderson2011document].

-------

-Investigate and develop a tag-based file manager.

-- Allows users to assign tags to their files; provides a search function to search for files based on their tags.
-- Make the system easy to use for users with no prior knowledge of tagging or file management - UX is one of the focus of this project.

 # Project Objectives

 Research:

-- To identify existing challenges related to PIM and file management.
+- Identify challenges in PIM
-- To compare and evaluate existing tagging software available to users.
+- Evaluate existing tagging software
-- To gain an understanding of concepts related to PIM.
+- Gain an understanding of PIM concepts
-- To understand the needs of users when performing file management tasks.
+- Understand the needs of users when managing files
-- To investigate the challenges related to file management.
+- Investigate challenges related to file management

 ------

 Implementation:

-- To develop a system to allow users to manage and search files using tags.
+- Develop a system - allow managing and searching files with tags
-- To implement a user interface that is easy to learn and efficient to use.
+- Implement UI - easy to learn, and efficient

 Evaluation:

-- To evaluate the effectiveness of the prototype system through user testing.
+- Evaluate effectiveness of system through user testing
-- To evaluate the system against existing software systems.
+- Evaluate system against existing software
-- To conclude on the effectiveness of the system and to come up with recommendations for further work.
+- Come up with recommendations for further work

 # Programme of Study

 <!-- A1: Knowledge and skills related to the key field of software engineering, including the ability to design, implement and test algorithms and larger programmes in a rigorous and principled way, and detailed understanding of the software development life-cycle, relevant methodologies and tools. -->

-A1: The tag-based file manager has to be designed, implemented and then tested in order to ensure that it meets the project objectives.
-This requires the use of appropriate methodologies and tools to develop the software, such as programming design patterns and test-driven development.
+A1: Must design, implement and test software to ensure it meets objectives - appropriate methodologies and tools _(e.g. design patterns, test-driven development)_

 <!-- A2: Knowledge and skills related to the key field of computer systems, including understanding of the principles of computer architecture, operating systems and networks, and the ability to use specific techniques for small-scale implementations. -->

-A2: The project has to take into account the underlying operating system to provide integration with various systems.
-This requires the use of appropriate techniques for small-scale implementation techniques, such as dynamic programming, unit testing, benchmarking.
+A2: Understand operating systems for software integration - small-scale implementation techniques _(e.g. dynamic programming, unit testing, benchmarking)_

 <!-- A3: Knowledge and skills related to the key field of applications, including understanding of some of the major application areas in the sciences, medicine, industry and commerce, and the ability to grasp and apply appropriate usability principles and techniques for these areas. -->

-A3: The project has to take into account the needs of the users in order to be effective.
-This requires applying the appropriate usability principles and techniques for the software.
+A3: Understand the needs of users - appropriate usability principles and techniques _(e.g. participatory design, data collection)_

 ------